luayyounus/Portfolio/README.md

 # Portfolio
-This is my portfolio that includes all my favorite projects
+This is my portfolio that includes all my favorite projects!

+I used JS-HTML-CSS to build this site.

+My one single-page website is responsive and can fit any screen!
+It's based on the concept of Mobile first.

+I had a wireframe ready before starting this project so I don't get distracted and waste time.

+Libraries used in my project: jQuery and HandleBars.

+To view the website I used Node server and planning to deploy my project to Heroku once it's done.

+The concept and points I followed to have my mission accomplished included the following:-

 As a developer, I need my site to use valid and semantic markup, so that employers will love me.